-Athletics have been an important part of the college experience as well.
-The EOCC baseball team won the Alabama State Junior College Championship in 1982 and the Southern Division Championship in 1986.
+Athletics have been an important part of the College experience as well.
+The ESCC baseball team won the Alabama State Junior College Championship in 1982 and the Southern Division Championship in 1986.
 In 1985, the College's Weevil Women earned the runner-up trophy in the state championship tournament in women's basketball, and were fourth in the state championship tournament in 2003.
 Also in 2003, the men's basketball team was runner-up in the Alabama Junior College Division I Conference.
 The men's team won that conference in 2004.
 Former head coaches David James, Chelita DuBois, and Jimmy Messer were named 2003 Coaches of the Year for the Alabama Community College Athletic Division, and Coach Messer received this honor again in 2004.
-At one time the College had a women's tennis team which won second place in state competition for Division II in 1997 and 1998.
+At one time the College had a women's team which won second place in state competition for Division II in 1997 and 1998.
 The College's golf team won second place in state competition for Division II in 1998.

-Throughout its history, Enterprise-Ozark Community College has been successful in attracting federal and private funds that have enabled the College to develop innovative programs and services.
-The College has received three major five-year development grants and three endowment grants totaling more than \$7 million from the U.S. Department of Education's Title III Strengthening Institutions Program.
-In addition to comprehensive faculty development and curriculum improvement projects, these grants have financed the purchase of state-of-the-art computer equipment throughout the campus as well as the establishment of the Career Development Center (now known as the Success Center) and the Learning Resources Center.
-Other federal and foundation grants enabled the College to establish the Tutorial Assistance Program for Students-now Student Support Services, the Adult Basic Education Program.
+Throughout its history, Enterprise State Community College has been successful in attracting federal and private funds that have enabled the College to develop innovative programs and services.
+The College has received four major five-year development grants and three endowment grants totaling approximately \$9 million from the U.S. Department of Education's Title III Strengthening Institutions Program.
+In addition to comprehensive faculty development and curriculum improvement projects, these grants have financed the purchase of state-of-the-art computer equipment throughout the campus and other projects focused on student retention.
+Other federal and foundation grants enabled the College to establish the Tutorial Assistance Program for Students-now Student Support Services-the Adult Basic Education Program, the Workplace Literacy Program, Student Academic Support Services Laboratory, and the National Science Foundation scholarship program.
 In 2000 and 2001, National Science Foundation Grants provided scholarships to students majoring in science, engineering, or computer information science.
-In 2005, a Community-Based Job Training

-Grant was awarded by the Department of Labor to build the capacity of the College to train technicians for the skills required to succeed in high-growth, high-demand aviation industries.
+In 2005, a Community-Based Job Training Grant was awarded by the Department of Labor to build the capacity of the College to train technicians for the skills required to succeed in high-growth, high-demand aviation industries.
+In 2010 a 3-Dimensional Simulation and Modeling short-term certificate program began, funded by a grant from the Alabama Governor's Office of Workforce Development.
+Within 16 weeks, students learn how to create 3-dimensional models that could be manipulated in myriad ways to enhance learning environments, to assist businesses and industries, to assist in development of special affects in the entertainment industry, and to provide simulation projects for the military.
+This unique program will provide employees for a burgeoning industry within a short period of training.

-The EOCC Foundation was established in 1982 to enhance the College's ability to seek private funding.
+The ESCC Foundation was established in 1982 to enhance the College's ability to seek private funding.
 Administered by a Board of Directors composed of business and civic leaders, the Foundation has developed an endowment program that funds student scholarships as well as faculty development, curriculum improvement, and continuing education projects.

-Before his untimely death in 1993, Enterprise native and nationally renowned theatre director and producer, James Hatcher, made arrangements for his valuable collection of theatre memorabilia and literature to be displayed at EOCC.
+Before his untimely death in 1993, Enterprise native and nationally renowned theatre director and producer, James Hatcher, made arrangements for his valuable collection of theatre memorabilia and literature to be displayed at ESCC.
 The James Hatcher Collection is housed in Forrester Hall.

-President Dr. Chandler, the faculty, and staff are continuing the College's legacy of excellence in education at all locations of the College and in the surrounding communities.
+President Chandler, the faculty, and staff are continuing the College's legacy of excellence in education at all locations of the College and in the surrounding communities.
 Dynamic leadership, dedication to the teaching-learning process, and superior support services achieve the College's mission.